goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 123. Rendering All Streams

-- Now that we are loadinig up our list of streams into the application, we want to make sure that data get rendered out by the StreamList component.
+- Now that we are loading up our list of streams into the application, we want to make sure that data get rendered out by the StreamList component.
 - The first thing we need to do is to make sure that we get our list of streams available as props inside of the component.
 - But here is the part that things get a little bit interesting.
 - Our list of streams is actually stored inside of an object.